UIbrohimov/UIbrohimov/README.md

 - 👀 I’m interested in programming and system administration.
 - 🌱 I’m currently learning django webframework.
 - 💞️ I’m looking to collaborate on making powerful web applications with django.
-- 📫 How to reach me, phone: +998906676625, email: ubuhobbit@gmail.com, telegram: @UIbrohimov
+- 📫 How to reach me, phone: +998906676625, email: ubuhobbit@gmail.com, telegram: @UIbrohimov, website: https://ubaydullo.uz

 <!---
 UIbrohimov/UIbrohimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.